 Program Components: Students will explore the history of the quilt and create their own paper template that they can take back to the classroom.
-They will identify the need for, and the meaning of, the quilt they are creating.
+They will identify the need for, and the meaning of, the quilt that they create.

-Cost: \$6.50/student or \$8.50/student
+Duration: 1.5 hours or 2 hours Cost: \$6.50/student or \$8.50/student